 Jack relaxes and often begins to write and wonder with his ears and eyes.
 He contemplates being in the big room with that live worship as he has done years ago.
 A thought comes over him to just let go and live down there and walk into that big room and sit.
 Available 24 hours a day.
 The American dream of everything you need just down the road.
 The two dollar store of joy and relaxed pleasure.

 However, not starting the morning fire and not being at home with his loved ones is not an option.
 Just seeing and hearing the fire lit by men and women that are already on fire is enough.
 Perhaps a vacation to visit friends near that prayer room and bask in the heat of worship.
 That would be a great trip!
-To hear that sound that rises into the eternal bowl of prayer and again, gives Gator unexpected tears of almost impossible to convey to Gator’s friends and fellow Christians.
-Gator has the wealth of his delightful life and the memory of the prayer room the Gator family made giving him a smile of an assignment well done.
-Many times Gator’s family team poured worship into that eternal prayer bowl.
+To hear that sound that rises into the eternal bowl of prayer and again, gives Jack unexpected tears of almost impossible to convey to Jack’s friends and fellow Christians.
+Jack has the wealth of his delightful life and the memory of the prayer room the Gator family made giving him a smile of an assignment well done.
+Many times Jack’s family team poured worship into that eternal prayer bowl.

 That local prayer room is now gone but is firmly set in his heart.
 Delight indeed.
 Now there is overwhelming worship seen and heard as Jack sits with his headphones on and he is once again reassured with with God’s word in scripture; “Sing praises to Your name, O most high, to declare Your loving kindness in the morning and Your faithfulness every night..On the Lute, and on the harp with harmonious sound.1” It’s pretty good.
 Jack Gator 1.
 Psalm 92